openhitesh/AIND-Sudoku/README.md

 # Artificial Intelligence Nanodegree
-## Introductory Project: Diagonal Sudoku Solver
+## Introductory Project: Diagonal Sudoku Solver -- Submission by Hitesh Parashar

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?